LEARNAcademy/syllabus/ruby/classes-objects.md

 Our class is working well.
 We can set data on initialization, update data, and retrieve data.
 However, as we add more data to the class we will have to add more getter and setter methods.
 This can make our class very lengthy.
 Luckily, Ruby offers us some convenient shortcuts.

 The Ruby programming language always has developer happiness at its core.
-To make programming more pleasant, Ruby has many methods and operators making routine tasks more manageable.
+To make programming more pleasant to code, Ruby has many methods and operators making common tasks more manageable.
 The method `attr_accessor` is a Ruby helper method.
 Ruby **helper methods** are utility methods that make routine actions more efficient.
 The `attr_accessor` method takes one or more symbols as arguments and returns a getter and setter method for that symbol.
 Symbols are unique identifiers that represent an instance variable.
 While we still need our unique `happy_birthday` setter method and our `get_info` getter method, all others can be removed as the actions have been replaced my the `attr_accessor`.

 ```ruby
 class Person